-If you are pressed for time and have a bread machine you can make the dough in that but otherwise it’s very therapeutic by hand: if it’s a bit sticky at first, get it started by throwing it fairly violently a few times onto the board like that lovely guy James Morton on one of the recent Christmas Bake Offs.
+If you are pressed for time and have a bread machine you can make the dough in that but otherwise it’s very therapeutic by hand: if it’s a bit sticky at first, get it started by throwing it fairly violently a few times onto the board like that lovely guy James Morton who was in one of the original Bake Offs with Mary Berry (plus a Christmas one).
 It’ll be smooth before you know it!

 Then wash your hands, flour them very lightly, work it a bit more and knead into a ball.

-You can even keep the dough in the fridge covered in cling film for 2 or 3 days and make a couple of tartes every day.
+You can even keep the dough in the fridge covered in cling film for 2 or 3 days and make a couple of tartes every day for your lunch.

 They are very light: serve one per person for a snack or 2 each for a meal with salad.